dylans0ng/dylans0ng.github.io/_posts/2023-01-22-how-excel-can-change-your-life.md

 By learning Excel, you can gain conclusions from data and make decisions that will benefit your business.

 ## Useful skill in the job market
+Learning Excel opens the doors to **many different opportunities**.
+It is a **versatile tool** that can be applied to **many different kinds of jobs** that include but are not limited to accountants, data analysts, and data scientists.

-Learning Excel opens the doors to many different opportunities.
-You don't even have to be a complete whiz in it!
-Just knowing the basics can get you somewhere.
+You don't even have to be a complete master in Excel!
+Just knowing the basics will give you an **advantage over many other candidates**.
+And after you learn the basics, you'll likely gain more confidence and get into "the zone" and start learning more advanced functions!

 ## Lays the foundation of learning other skills